thembo-sec/neocities_site/src/posts/denim.md

 The fades are always the same type, combs, stacks, whiskers on the same fits.
 What about fades on climbing pants, or from skating in fits that would offer better movement??
 Higher rise, wider fit raw denim pants seem to be the bigfoot of the raw denim world.

-There's a great (William Gibson interview)[https://www.heddels.com/2015/03/william-gibson-interview-buzz-rickson-line-tech-wear-limits-authenticity/] where he explains that 'Authenticity' doesn't mean much, favouring functionality and durability.
-And here's the rub, most raw denims aren't that functional.
+There's a great [William Gibson interview](https://www.heddels.com/2015/03/william-gibson-interview-buzz-rickson-line-tech-wear-limits-authenticity/) where he explains that 'Authenticity' doesn't mean much, favouring functionality and durability.
+And here's the rub, most raw denim jeans aren't that functional.
 Look at the fades and you rarely see anyone using the front pockets (because inserting your hand would remove all skin given the weight and tightness of the fabric).
 How many blue collar workers do you see pulling on a pair of Iron Hearts?

 ## Hunting for Fresh Denim